If you set yourself up for success in any area of your life, luck is more likely to follow. The truth is, luck does favor the prepared.

 One great life quote that I carry around with me is that “Chance favors the prepared mind.”
-This statement, made by Louis Pasteur, is one that often comes out as “Luck favors the prepared” or “Fortune favors the prepared mind,” but as far as we’re concerned, they all really mean the same thing.
+This statement, made by Louis Pasteur, is one that often comes out as “Luck favors the prepared” or “Fortune favors the prepared mind,” – and I believe what he actually said was “Chance favors only the prepared mind” – but as far as we’re concerned, these beautiful words all really mean the same thing.

 So let’s talk about this a little more in-depth.
 I truly believe that opportunities fall in your lap and that it’s up to you to see them for what they are.
 That said, if you’ve prepared yourself for anything that might come, you’re more likely to be able to jump at that opportunity than have to pass on it.